dhellmann/pymotw/PyMOTW/shlex/index.rst

 .. include:: quotes.txt
     :literal:

 A naive approach might attempt to construct a regular expression to find the parts of the text outside the quotes to separate them from the text inside the quotes, or vice versa.
 Such an approach would be unnecessarily complex and prone to errors resulting from edge cases like apostrophes or even typos.
-A better solution is to use a true parser, such as the one provided by the shlex module.
-Here is a simple example which prints the tokens identified in the input file:
+A better solution is to use a true parser, such as the one provided by the :mod:`shlex` module.
+Here is a simple example that prints the tokens identified in the input file:

 .. include:: shlex_example.py
     :literal: